The Wind-Up Bird Chronicle: Plot summary

 The first part, "The Thieving Magpie", begins with the narrator, Toru Okada, a low-key and unemployed lawyer's assistant, being tasked by his wife, Kumiko, to find their missing cat.
 Kumiko suggests looking in the alley, a closed-off strip of land behind their house.
 After Toru stays there for a while with no luck, May Kasahara, a teenager who had been watching him camping out in the alley for some time, questions him.
 She invites him over to her house in order to sit on the patio and look over an abandoned house that she says is a popular hangout for stray cats.
 The abandoned house is revealed to possibly contain some strange omen, as it had brought bad luck to all of its prior tenants.
-It also contains an empty well, which Toru uses later to crawl into and think.
+It also contains an empty well.
 Toru receives sexual phone calls from a woman who says she knows him.
 He also receives a phone call from Malta Kano who asks to meet with him.

 Kumiko calls Toru to explain that he should meet with the clairvoyant Malta Kano, who will help with finding the cat.
 Malta Kano had come recommended by Kumiko's brother, Noboru Wataya, which is also the name given to the cat.
 Kumiko's family believes in fortune-telling and had previously stipulated that the couple meet with an elderly man, Mr. Honda, for consultations on a regular basis, which they did for some time.
 (Instead of giving advice, he spends most of their sessions retelling the same story of his experience in the Kwantung Army in the lost tank battle with the Russians at Nomonhan on the Manchukuo-Russian border during World War II.)
 Toru meets the mysterious Malta Kano at a busy hotel restaurant, and she tasks her sister Creta Kano to further the work.
-Both sisters wear unusual clothing: Malta a large red hat and Creta unstylish 1960's clothing.
+Both sisters wear unusual clothing: Malta a large red hat and Creta unstylish 1960s clothing.
 Creta meets Toru at his home and begins to tell him the story of her past, involving being raped by Noboru, but abruptly leaves.
 Toru notices Kumiko is wearing perfume that has been gifted to her by some unknown person.
 The cat remains missing.
 Toru is contacted by Lieutenant Mamiya, who informs Toru that Mamiya's old war friend corporal Honda has died and that Mamiya wishes to visit Toru to drop off an item that Honda had bequeathed to him.
 The first section ends with Lieutenant Mamiya arriving and telling Toru a long tale about his eerie and mystical wartime experiences in Manchukuo in the Kwantung Army, where he sees a man skinned alive.
 Mamiya was also left to die in a deep well before being saved by corporal Honda.
 The gift from Honda is an empty box.